-Individuals have responsibility for aspects within their control and should take appropriate steps to ensure they achieve and maintain a positive approach to digital wellbeing:
+People do have responsibility for aspects within their control and should take appropriate steps to ensure they achieve and maintain a positive approach to digital wellbeing:

 - Access and apply relevant training and assistance for digital systems and tools to your study and career.
 If there are any gaps in your organization's support, request training and assistance.

 Take the time to learn about and understand your own digital preferences and needs, including any permanent or temporary impairments, as well as any mental or physical health issues that may affect your ability to use technology.
 Use features like screen contrast, font size, color modifications, and assistive technology to your advantage.

 Think about how your digital actions affect your own and others' health.
 Take precautions to avoid unhealthy habits.
 Reduce harmful effects by, for example:

 - Maintaining a healthy posture, taking regular screen breaks, lowering monitor brightness, getting enough sleep, and avoiding addictive behaviours.

 Challenge and avoid other people's unpleasant online behaviour — know where to report it and how to do so (likely to be referenced in your IT and acceptable use policy)

 Report any environmental problems to appropriate channels (e.g., management, IT services, learning resource personnel, and student welfare services)